Create a cohesive customer experience from your first appeal to your end-of-year thank you with segmentation and branding strategies.

 - Customers who haven’t attended a performance or event this year can be targeted with an announcement of exciting reopening and future production plans – “Hope to see you soon!”

-- Identifying new customers who attended their first performance, made their first gift, or even just joined your mailing list for the first time can be welcomed into your organisation – “Great to meet you this year!”
+- Identifying new customers who attended their first performance, made their first gift, or even just joined your mailing list for the first time can be welcomed into your organization – “Great to meet you this year!”

 Tracking all mailings you send - and how customers respond to them - will greatly help your re-solicitation efforts as your campaign moves on.
 But how to keep track of everything?